vitrun/pok/blockchain/README.md

 * Always choose the longest chain

 #### Wallet
-* Creates and submits new transactions
+* Creates and submits new transactions to seed nodes
 * Generates private keys and addresses
-* Show account balance